Wild Violets Round the Witch Stone

 Map of Witches

-The Map of Witches is a new resource from the University of Edinburgh, utilising the extensive data collected in their Survey of Scottish Witchcraft Database.
+The Map of Witches is a wonderful resource from the University of Edinburgh, utilising the extensive data collected in their Survey of Scottish Witchcraft Database.
 See it here.

-It’s a visual and clickable map of over 3000 people accused of witchcraft in Scotland, and is both fascinating and terrible, as this subject always is.
+It’s a visual and clickable map of over 3000 people accused of witchcraft in Scotland.
+It’s both fascinating and terrible as this subject always is.
 My three quines from THE MERMAID AND THE BEAR are included (see Isobell’s entry above) as are a disturbing Witch Pricker’s Journey and various other stories.
 You can choose to view a modern map or a historical one, the latter suiting it better, I think.

-After peering back into the dark like that, I need to look at beauty, so here’s some golden blue autumnal goodness:
+After peering into the dark, I need to look at beauty, so here’s some golden blue autumnal goodness:

 Blue and gold after the map of witches

-The wonderful gold of the harvest.
+The gold of the harvest.

 rockpool